 - Get a sleep test: If your partner reports that you snore excessively, you may have sleep apnea.
 See a neurologist or visit a sleep center for testing.

 - Take a warm bath before bedtime: Warm water is both soothing and relaxing.
+A hot bath also dilates blood vessels in your skin, which will help you purge heat once you’re out of the water.

 - Avoid excessive light stimulation: Use low lights and turn off televisions and especially computer screens after 8pm.
 This will help stimulate natural melatonin levels.
 Always sleep in a very dark room.
 If you work an odd shift, use darkening shades to completely darken the room where you sleep.